Juneteenth and the belated message of emancipation

 Why We Wrote This

-One of several markers along the road to ending slavery, Juneteenth reminds us that history isn’t always cut and dried.
+One of several markers along the road to ending slavery, Juneteenth is both a commemoration of freedom and an acknowledgment of the rigors involved in achieving it.

 During last summer’s protests against racial injustice, Juneteenth gained national prominence.
-Most states acknowledge it as a holiday, and some businesses provide paid time off.
+This week, Congress overwhelmingly passed a bill making it the first new federal holiday in almost 40 years.
+President Joe Biden sign it into law Thursday afternoon.

 While recognizing Juneteenth’s Texas roots, Robert Greene II, a visiting professor of history at Claflin University in Orangeburg, South Carolina, welcomes the idea of it becoming a national holiday.
-“It would be up to African Americans, however,” he says, writing in a direct message, “to work hard to make sure the holiday is both a solemn occasion of remembering the end of slavery and a celebration of African American life in the United States.”
+“It would be up to African Americans, however,” he writes, “to work hard to make sure the holiday is both a solemn occasion of remembering the end of slavery and a celebration of African American life in the United States.”

 Juneteenth, the emancipation celebration recognized annually on June 19, captures the essence of an American ideal – freedom and justice for all.

-Note: Editor's note: This story was updated after President Biden signed a law making Juneteenth a federal holiday.